balena-io/docs/pages/learn/develop/dockerfile.md

 # Define a container

-{{ $names.company.upper }} uses [Docker][docker] containers to manage fleets.
+{{ $names.company.upper }} uses [Docker][docker] containers to manage deployment and updates.
 You can use one or more containers to package your services with whichever environments and tools they need to run.

 To ensure a service has everything it needs, you'll want to create a list of instructions for building a [container image][docker-images-containers].
 Whether the build process is done [on your device][local-mode], [on your workstation][local-build], or on the [{{ $names.company.lower }} builders][builders], the end result is a read-only image that ends up on your device.
 This image is used by the container engine (balena or Docker, depending on the {{ $names.os.lower }} version) to kick off a running container.